ngzhekai/obsidian-note-sync/T CP3151/Lecture 5.md

 + When a matching template is found, the contents of that template are evaluated.

 ### Two type of templates:

  + Match (Unnamed) Templates
  + Named Templates

 `<xsl:template>` is used to build a template

+`<xsl:apply-templates>` applies a template rule to the current element or to the current element's child nodes.
++ the *select attribute* traverses the *node that matches XPath expression*
++ If select attribute is not provided, it traverses all children of the context node
+> If select attribute is included, but does not match any nodes, nothing is traversed and nothing happens.

 ## Match (Unnamed) Templates